ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 <img src="/gallery/eoan/desktop-layout.png" alt="Desktop Layout Switcher" /><br />
 </div>

-### Nvidia drivers
+### NVIDIA drivers

-If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping the nvidia proprietary drivers on the ISO images.
+If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping the NVIDIA proprietary drivers on the ISO images.
-This is so anyone selecting the additional 3rd party hardware drivers during installation without an Internet connection will have the drivers available and they can be installed in offline scenarios.
+This is so anyone selecting the additional 3rd party hardware drivers during installation without an Internet connection will have the drivers available so they can be installed in offline scenarios.

-I've seeded the nvidia proprietary drivers in Ubuntu MATE 19.10 local apt repository present on the ISO images.
+I've seeded the NVIDIA proprietary drivers in the local apt repository present on the ISO images for Ubuntu MATE 19.10.
 This comes at the cost of increasing the ISO size by ~115MB, but I think this trade-off is worth it.
 The drivers are not active by default, just present in the local apt pool to facilitate installation should they be requested.

 Ubuntu MATE users with computers that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the NVIDIA logo.